InderdeepSync/v4/content/featured/PersonalPortfolio/index.md

   - Cloudfront
 ---

 A Static Web Application built using [Gatsby](https://www.gatsbyjs.com/), a React framework.
 Fast, Scalable, Secure by default.
-Leverages several plugins to accomplish non-trivial tasks such as Image Optimization, Sourcing Data from FileSystem, SEO, Analytics, etc
+Leverages several plugins to accomplish non-trivial tasks such as Image Optimization, Sourcing Data from FileSystem, SEO, Analytics, etc.